PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter05/README.md

 ## Description

 The Chapter extends and uses the deployment of a multi-node OpenStack environment as described in [Chapter03](https://github.com/PacktPublishing/Mastering-OpenStack-Third-Edition/tree/main/Chapter03):
-- Add a Storage Node
+- Add a storage Node for Cinder backend
 - Configure Cinder Volume as storage backend
 - Configure NFS as storage backend
 - Configure Ceph as storage backend
 - Enable OpenStack Manila for file sharing service
+- Add a storage cluster for Swift object storage
 - Enable Swift for object storage service